softwaremill/sttp/generated-docs/out/quickstart.md

 # Quickstart

-The main sttp client API comes in a single jar, with a single transitive dependency on the [sttp model](https://github.com/softwaremill/sttp-model).
+The core sttp client API comes in a single jar, with a transitive dependency on [sttp model](https://github.com/softwaremill/sttp-model).
 This also includes a default, [synchronous](backends/synchronous.md) backend, which is based on Java's `HttpURLConnection`.

 To integrate with other parts of your application, you'll often need to use an alternate backend (but what's important is that the API remains the same!).
 See the section on [backends](backends/summary.md) for a short guide on which backend to choose, and a list of all implementations.